ekaterinatao/Pawlull/README.md

 Alexander Nesterov - data analyst

 ## Description
 Here is our team project for datatone.
-We preprocessed several datasets and create our own for further analysis.
+We preprocessed several datasets and created our own for further analysis.
 Different datasets contain information related to mortality, air pollution, smoking rate and happiness level.

 ## Aim
 To describe relationship between air pollution, smoking rate, happiness level of people and mortality rate caused by respiratory diseases.

 **Briefing**
-- Pipeline of data analysis you can find in the main notebook.
+- Pipeline of the data analysis you can find in the main notebook.
-- There are 8 datasets.
+- There are 8 different datasets.
-- We should preprocess row data and create own dataset for analysis.
+- We should preprocess row data and create our own dataset for analysis.
 - We should perform EDA and prepare data for modeling.
 - *We should perform prediction model with target parameter 'mortality'.